 Why Do You Need A Living Will?

 A living will empowers your agent to supervise and make decisions about the kind and quality of care you receive according to your wishes.
 Our experienced and compassionate attorneys at Pickard Law, P.C., can help you determine when you need a living will and help you create one.
-We know how stressful it can be to think about future illness, and we strive to make the process as painless as possible for you and your loved ones.
+We know how stressful it can be to think about future illnesses, and we strive to make the process as painless as possible for you and your loved ones.

 Common Questions And Answers About Estate Planning And Probate